sri-chalam/ai-tech-notes/articles/balancing-ai-speed-with-code-quality.md

 - Second removal: copies 19,998 elements
 - This continues for all 5,000 removals

-The cumulative effect is **~87.5 million array element copies**, transforming what should be O(n) filtering into O(n²) complexity.
+The cumulative effect is **~12.5 million array element shifts**.

 👉 This issue could have been avoided with a clear instruction to *optimize code for large size list*.
 Beyond detailed prompts, **developers should actively discuss implementation options with the AI agent**—asking questions like "What are the pros and cons of different filtering approaches?"
 This collaborative exploration helps identify trade-offs between performance, memory usage, and code readability before committing to an approach.

 ### ⚡ Scenario 2: Not Initializing List Capacity – Inefficiency at Scale

-Separately, an AI agent creates a DTO class from a JSON schema.
-Because the prompt didn’t mention that lists might contain very large collections (e.g., 20,000 items), the generated code uses a default Java list with no initial capacity.
+There is a requirement to create a Java CustomerDTO class from a provided JSON schema that contains the customer's transaction list.
+An AI coding agent is used to generate this code.
+Since the prompt does not indicate that there can be up to 20,000 transactions, the generated CustomerDTO class uses a default Java list with no initial capacity.

 Without explicit initialization, ArrayList starts with a default capacity of 10.
 When this is exceeded, Java creates a new array with 1.5× the current capacity (10 → 15 → 22 → 33...) and copies all existing elements.
-For a 20,000-item list, this triggers approximately 20 resize operations, each requiring a full array copy—resulting in significant memory allocation overhead and performance degradation.
+For a 20,000-item list, this triggers approximately 20 resize operations, each requiring a full array copy—resulting in considerable memory allocation overhead and performance degradation.

+The same capacity initialization problem occurs during data transformation.
+When CustomerDTO is converted to a different JSON format class (e.g., for external API consumption), the transformed class must also initialize its transaction list with appropriate capacity—otherwise, it suffers the same resize overhead during population.

 👉 Providing context about expected list sizes and usage patterns would have helped the AI generate more efficient code.